funilrys/PyFunceble/docs/configuration.rst

 """"""""""""

 * How can we create a more efficient way to work with configuration ?
-* How can we make the configuration file(s) available globally so that PyFunceble can be runned everywhere in the user workspace ?
+* How can we make the configuration file(s) available globally so that PyFunceble can be run everywhere in the user workspace ?

-To answer those problematics, we moved the configuration location elsewhere in the place where most user except to have their configuration file(s).
+To answer those problematics, we moved the configuration location elsewhere in the place where most user expect to have their configuration file(s).

 Clone
 """""

-If you cloned the repository and you're trying to test from cloned directory (the one with for example :code:`CONTRIBUTING.md`) we considerer the configuration directory as the current one.
+If you cloned the repository and you're trying to test from cloned directory (the one with for example :code:`CONTRIBUTING.md`) we consider the configuration directory as the current one.

 .. note::
     This behavior allow us to not modify the way we develop PyFunceble.